anupamkliv/FedERA/CONTRIBUTING.md

 # Contributing to FEDEra

 We welcome contributions from the community.
 We believe that anyone can bring something valuable to OpenFL and help us to improve the project.
-This document explains how to contribute to OpenFL.
+This document explains how to contribute to FedERA.

 We accept various contributions from documentation improvement and bug fixing to major features proposals and [roadmap](https://github.com/intel/openfl/blob/develop/ROADMAP.md) suggestions.